 This is art, but not as you know it

 Tasmania knows how to put on a festival.
 You’ll never want for something to do, it’s just a matter of fitting it in.
-First up, dance the night away at Junction Arts Festival.
-Junction is held in Launceston over five days (5-9 September) and features Tasmania’s finest musicians and bands, delicious local food, award-winning wines, children’s shows and show-stopping cabaret acts.
-Next, head west for The Unconformity (14-16 October), the arts festival inspired by a geological formation in Queenstown, an old mining town in Tassie’s wild west.
+Head west for The Unconformity (19-21 October), the arts festival inspired by a geological formation in Queenstown, an old mining town in Tassie’s wild west.
 Prepare yourself for big sound, big movement, big displays and even bigger ideas!

 These boots were made for walking